TheCatOfHs/sccop/README.md

 ### Define a Customized Search File

-To run SCCOP, you first need to define a customized initial search file, i.e., the `src/core/global_var.py` should be:
+To run SCCOP for desired composition, you need to define a customized initial search file, i.e., the `src/core/global_var.py` should be:

 ```diff
 [Grid]